danieljakots/mownitoring/README.md

 ## What are the requirements?

-Python 3.6, requests and yaml.
+Python 3.6 and the following libraries: requests and yaml.
+You also need check_nrpe (*nrpe* package on OpenBSD).

 ## What is the use case?